 EM Jellinek is either an eminent scholar and researcher (see above) or a base charlatan (click here).
 People have differing opinions.
 Most of the criticism and acclaim come from his study of alcoholism and developing the disease concept of alcoholism.
 The disease concept of alcoholism is much more controversial than the average person knows.

 Here are the conclusions Jellinek made in writing.
 I didn’t put this in my own words because these definitions are important and I did not want to “fiddle around” with them.

 Jellinek listed five.
 Strangely, not all of these are considered to be a disease.
 Some he considered more psychological in nature.

-ALPHA ALCOHOLISM represents a psychological dependence on alcohol.
+represents a psychologicall dependence on alcohol.
 There is no loss of control and the person can abstain whenever they want.
 The most noticeable sign is that if anything goes wrong, the Alpha alcoholic will start looking for a bottle.
 To many, this is called problem drinking.